 - Taking over the counter sleep medication, unless your doctor suggests it

-I also like to recommend that you determine a time of the night to winding down.
+I also like to recommend that you determine a time of the night to begin winding down.
 This is a time that you “close” the kitchen, your phone and other electronics.
 You want to begin to prepare your body for the treasured time of the day to just rest and rejuvenate.
 You may need to replace a habit with a new one—for instance, listening to calming music instead of watching the news, connect to a free guided imagery meditation app instead of looking at social media.
+Some people find that aromatherapy can help them to relax.
 Once it’s time for lights out, don’t allow yourself to lie in bed awake for more than 30 minutes.
 If that happens, get up and engage in a quiet activity such as reading a book or journaling.
-When you begin to feel sleepy return to bed.
+When you begin to feel sleepy, return to bed.
 Repeat this as many times as necessary.
 Give it time.
 It can take up to 2 weeks to reset your sleep cycle so don’t despair if this doesn’t work after the first few nights.